Bake Play Smile

 Salad servers next to a pumpkin and spinach salad.

-Roast Pumpkin Salad with Feta, Pine Nuts & Baby Spinach is so simple to make and is the perfect vegetarian side dish for your next BBQ, family dinner or celebration.
+Roast Pumpkin Salad with Feta, Pine Nuts & Spinach is so simple to make and is the perfect vegetarian side dish for your next BBQ, family dinner or celebration.

 5 from 18 votes